mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

 - Improved ISISEnergyTransfer by automatically loading the Detailed Balance from the sample logs if available.
 - Removed the obsolete *Plot Raw* button in ISIS Calibration.
 - Improved the validation checks for input data on all tabs.
+- Improved performance of starting up the interface, by optimising the loading of parameter files.

 Bug Fixes
 #########